 NOTES: Figures include federal and nonfederal loans taken by students who began their studies at the institution from which they graduated.
 Parent PLUS loans are not included.
 The orange bars represent the average cumulative debt levels of bachelor’s degree recipients who took student loans.
 The blue bars represent the average debt per bachelor’s degree recipient, including those who graduated without student debt.
-Calculations are based on the number of bachelor’s degrees awarded, which typically exceeds the number of students receiving degrees.
+Calculations are based on the average debt and the number of bachelor’s degrees awarded at the college level.
 The available data are not adequate to allow comparable calculations for for-profit institutions.

-SOURCES: College Board, Annual Survey of Colleges, 2002 to 2017; calculations by the authors..
+SOURCES: College Board, Annual Survey of Colleges, 2003 to 2018; calculations by the authors.

-- Students who earn their bachelor’s degrees at for-profit institutions, not included in Figure 15, are more likely to borrow and accumulate higher average levels of debt than those who graduate from public and private nonprofit four-year colleges.
-(Figure 16)
+- Students who earn their bachelor’s degrees at for-profit institutions, not included in Figure 14, are more likely to borrow and accumulate higher average levels of debt than those who graduate from public and private nonprofit four-year colleges.
+(Trends in Student Aid 2018, Figure 16)